sematext/docs/docs/agents/sematext-agent/processes/sensitive-data.md

 python daemon.py --password ******** MYSQL_PASSWORD ********
 ```

-Sematext Agent automatically scrubs sensitive data if any of the following patterns are detected in the process' command line arguments regardless of case sensitivity:
+Sematext Agent automatically scrubs sensitive data if any of the following patterns are detected in the process' command line arguments.
+Matching is case insensitive.

 - password(s)
 - passwd